tkefeli/MyRadio/README.md

 "spectral noise blanking", that was applied on the datas that captured from RTL-SDR before demodulating process, which can be selected the blanking level using --slevel keyword.
 The second one is "audio noise blanking" scheme that was applied after the modulation, using the --alevel keyword.

+The radio program uses multiprocessing, matplotlib, pyrtlsdr, argparse, numpy, time, collections and sounddevice modules to run and these modules must be exist in the system.
+This program written under Linux operating system (Mint, Ubuntu) and runs using multiprocessing mechanism, but under windows operating system, The "threading" modules can be used instead of "processing" if some error messages arises that related with proccessing mechanism.